Majapahit: Javanese chronicles

-The Javanese sources incorporate some poetic mythological elements and scholars such as Cornelis Christiaan Berg, an Indies-born Dutch naturalist, have considered the entire historical record to be not a record of the past, but a supernatural means by which the future can be determined.
-Most scholars do not accept this view, as the historical record corresponds with Chinese materials that could not have had similar intention.
-The list of rulers and details of the state structure show no sign of being invented.
+The Javanese sources incorporate some poetic mythological elements into their historical accounts.
+This complexity has led to a variety of interpretive approaches.
+Cornelis Christiaan Berg, a Dutch historian, have considered the entire historical record to be not a record of the past, but a supernatural means by which the future can be determined.
+Most scholars do not accept this view, as the historical record corresponds in part with Chinese materials that could not have had similar intention.
+The references to rulers and details of the state structure show no sign of being invented.